rifkyputra/sshii/README.md

 # sshii

-A small repository that contains an executable named `sshii` and a `Makefile` to install it into your user local bin directory.
+A small repository that contains `sshii` script. manage your ssh config with ease.

-This README was generated from the repository layout and the `Makefile` targets.
-I inferred the role of the `sshii` file as a small CLI executable — run `sshii --help` after installing to see available options.

 ## Installation